 Once you air fry the tofu, transfer it to a non-stick skillet or wok to coat it in the sesame sauce.

-I recommend baking it at 425F for about 25 minutes, making sure to flip it halfway through.
+To bake the tofu, I recommend cooking it at 425F for about 25 minutes on a large baking sheet lined with parchment paper, making sure to flip it halfway through.

 Once you bake the tofu, transfer it to a non-stick skillet or wok to coat it in the sesame sauce.